HorrocksEngineers/cims-interview-skills-tests/database-normalization-typeorm/README.md

 CIMS is not immune to this, but we don't want to introduce anymore jank than already exists.

-This execise is intended to test both your database normalization skills and ability to set up entities using TypeORM.
+This exercise is intended to test both your database normalization skills and ability to set up entities using TypeORM.

 I like Pokemon, so the database schema in question is a simple Pokemon game database.